 1. As the purpose of the Fair is for the betterment of agriculture and the community, each exhibit shall be such as to teach a lesson in agriculture or community betterment or contain some part that does so.

 2. Exhibitors from any place in the U.S.A. may enter the open classes.
 The Fair Directors reserve the right to accept entries based on available space.
 Only members of Lawrence County 4-H Clubs and students enrolled in Lawrence County Schools may enter the classes in Department 10.
-Entries for all livestock classes, including group classes must be made by July 15, 2016.
+Entries for all livestock classes, including group classes must be made by July 15, 2018.
 Entries received after the space is filled will be refused.
 A check covering entry fees as listed in each class where applicable must accompany the entry blank.
-After entries close, livestock exhibitors may substitute within classes, but not between classes, except for dairy animals which have freshened.
+After entries close, livestock exhibitors may substitute within classes, but not between classes, except for dairy animals – they may substitute between classes. which have freshened.
 Exhibitors must use an entry blank for Open, 4-H & FFA classes.

 3. Exhibitors earning $600 or more in premiums must furnish the Premium Office with their Social Security number.

-5. Market Swine must arrive 9:00 AM – Noon Sunday.
-All other market animals will begin weigh-in at 6:00 PM Sunday.
-All livestock including horses must be in stalls by 9:00 PM Sunday.
+5. Market Swine must arrive 8:00 am – 10:00 am Sunday.
+All other market animals will begin weigh-in at 4:00 PM Sunday.
+All livestock including horses must be in stalls by 9:00 pm Sunday.

 7. All exhibits shall be brought or sent to the Fair at times shown under the various department divisions and sections.
 NO EXHIBITS WILL BE ACCEPTED AFTER THE DEADLINE.
 Exhibitors who remove their exhibit before the times stated, except with the written permission of the Directors of the Fair, will NOT receive premiums.